Cholesterol lowering herbs and supplements will not by themselves provide a natural remedy for high cholesterol.

 In addition - some cholesterol lowering herbs, vitamins and minerals are also recommended.

-Firstly - start with Vitamin E, C and garlic - these are safe to take whatever medication you're on - consult your doctor if you're on anticoagulants.
+Firstly - start with Vitamins E, C and garlic - these are safe to take whatever medication you're on - consult your doctor if you're on anticoagulants.

 Vitamin E will raise HDL, vitamin C boosts the effect of vitamin E and garlic is generally known as good for most circulatory problems.